-During the period from January 1 through April 23, 2021, we recognized \$1.6 billion in expenses and other net losses directly related to the Chapter 11 Cases, consisting of fresh start valuation adjustments (\$2.7 billion), professional fees (\$51.1 million), the accrual of a backstop commitment premium related to our Exit Notes (as defined below) (\$10.4 million) and the write off of a predecessor directors and officers policy (\$6.9 million), partially offset by a net gain on settlement of liabilities subject to compromise (\$1.1 billion).
+During the Predecessor period from January 1 through April 23, 2021, we recognized \$1.6 billion in expenses and other net losses directly related to the Chapter 11 Cases, consisting of fresh start valuation adjustments (\$2.7 billion), professional fees (\$51.1 million), the accrual of a backstop commitment premium related to our Exit Notes (as defined below) (\$10.4 million) and the write-off of a predecessor directors and officers tail insurance policy (\$6.9 million).
+These expenses were partially offset by a net gain on settlement of liabilities subject to compromise (\$1.1 billion).

-We recognized \$54.0 million of reorganization expenses during the six months ended June 30, 2020 consisting of the write off of debt issuance costs (\$27.5 million), professional fees (\$20.6 million) and net losses related to vendor settlements (\$5.9 million).
+During the first nine months of 2020, we recognized \$62.6 million in expenses and other net losses directly related to the Chapter 11 Cases, primarily consisting of the write-off of debt issuance costs (\$27.5 million) and professional fees (\$39.3 million), partially offset by net gains related to vendor settlements and purchase order cancellations (\$4.2 million).

 Income Tax (Expense) Benefit.
-We recorded income tax expense of \$17.3 million (negative 57.7% effective tax rate) for the period from April 24 through June 30, 2021, an income tax benefit of \$39.4 million (2% effective tax rate) for the period from January 1 through April 23, 2021 and an income tax benefit of \$19.8 million (1.9% effective tax rate) for the six months ended June 30, 2020 benefit has been recognized due to valuation allowance, while recognizing income tax expense for jurisdictions with forecasted pre-tax income.
+We recorded income tax expense of \$15.2 million (negative 40.8% effective tax rate) for the period from April 24 through September 30, 2021, an income tax benefit of \$39.4 million (2% effective tax rate) for the period from January 1 through April 23, 2021 and an income tax benefit of \$19.8 million (1.8% effective tax rate) for the nine months ended September 30, 2020.

-During the period from April 24, 2021 through June 30, 2021, the negative effective tax rate is primarily a result of our domestic and international jurisdictional mix of estimated pre-tax income and loss, where no income tax
+During the period from April 24, 2021 through September 30, 2021, the negative effective tax rate is primarily a result of our domestic and international jurisdictional mix of estimated pre-tax income and loss, where no income tax benefit has been recognized due to valuation allowance, while recognizing income tax expense for jurisdictions with forecasted pre-tax income.